solo-io/gloo/docs/content/guides/gloo_federation/demo.md

 * **Docker** - Runs the containers for Kind and all pods inside the clusters.
 * **Kubectl** - Executes commands against the Kubernetes clusters.
 * **[Kind](https://kind.sigs.k8s.io/)** - Deploys two Kubernetes clusters by using containers that run on Docker.
-* **Helm** - Deploys the Gloo Edge Federation and Gloo Edge charts.
+* **Helm** - Deploys the Gloo Gateway Federation and Gloo Gateway charts.
 * **Glooctl** - Sets up the demonstration environment.
-* **Gloo Edge Enterprise license** - You need a license key to deploy the demonstration environment.
+* **Gloo Gateway Enterprise license** - You need a license key to deploy the demonstration environment.
 To request a license, [contact Sales](https://www.solo.io/company/contact/).

 ## Deploy the demonstration environment

 Use the `glooctl demo` to set up the environment.
-The end result is a fully functioning local environment that runs two Kubernetes clusters, Gloo Edge Enterprise, and Gloo Edge Federation.
+The end result is a fully functioning local environment that runs two Kubernetes clusters, Gloo Gateway Enterprise, and Gloo Gateway Federation.

 You can generate the demo environment by running the following command: